paula078/Courses-Training-Database-Project-SQL/README.md

-# Project "Database System for company offering various types of courses and training"  🚀
+# "Database System for company offering various types of courses and training"  🚀

 ## Description